gballer77/json-snapshot-migration/README.md

 ##### Accessing members

 Now that we've seen how the objects are stored, marshalled, and unmarshalled, lets talk a little bit about how they can be used in the code.
-In order to work around the unknown concrete type or neverending casting problem, we introduced the `get` and `v<x>` methods to our base classes.
+In order to work around the unknown concrete type or never ending casting problem, we introduced the `get` and `v<x>` methods to our base classes.
 This enables us to use java `Optional` type syntax to access our concrete class.
 The following shows how we would access the latest version of the snapshot payload for child and get the id.

 ```java
 void accessChildId() {